ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/rollup-and-retention.markdown

 Many time-series applications produce massive amounts of data at a steady rate.
 **Time-Series Policies** help you to manage your data in two ways:

-* *Rollup* - the process of summarizing time-series data by aggregating it into the form of a new, lower resolution time-series.
+* Creating **Rollups** - summarizing time-series data by aggregating it into the form of a new, lower resolution time-series.

-* *Retention* - limiting the amount of time that time-series data is kept before being deleted.
+* Limiting a time-series' **Retention** - the amount of time that time-series data is kept before being deleted.

-There are two kinds of policies:

-1. `RawTimeSeriesPolicy` - defines *only* a retention span, which applies to the original, or "raw", time-series.
-2. `TimeSeriesPolicy` - defines the creation of rollup time-series and the retention span for those time-series.

 * In this page:
   * [Time-Series Policies](../../document-extensions/timeseries/rollup-and-retention#time-series-policies)